fabiangunzinger/wowchemy/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in behavioural science
+  - course: PhD in Behavioural Science
     institution: Warwick Business School
     year: 2022 (expected)
-  - course: MPhil in economics
+  - course: MPhil in Economics
     institution: University of Oxford
     year: 2017
-  - course: MSc in economics
+  - course: MSc in Economics
     institution: University of Bern
     year: 2012